Professor435/Queue-Management-System/README.md

 ⭐ Star this repo if you find it useful!
 🐛 Issues and PRs welcome

-contact for full working version according to your need and requirements(professorshami435@gmail.com)
+contact for full working version according to your need and requirements or FYP's(professorshami435@gmail.com)